dranox/Data-Preprocess/README.md

 3. Preprocessing Data in Python

-The program must have the following functions (0.5 points for each function):
+The program must have the following functions:

 1. Extract columns with missing values
 1. Count the number of lines with missing data.